SmiteshD/Search-Engine-with-Langchain-Tools-and-Agents/README.md

-# Chat_Engine🔍 - Search with Chat
+# # Search Engine 🔍-with Langchain Tools and Agents

-Chat_Engine is an AI-powered search assistant that combines conversational capabilities with powerful search tools like DuckDuckGo, Arxiv, and Wikipedia.
-The app is built using **Streamlit** and **LangChain**, enabling users to interact with a chatbot that retrieves precise and relevant information.
+This is a Chat_Engine with AI-powered search assistant that combines conversational capabilities with powerful search tools like DuckDuckGo, Arxiv, and Wikipedia.
+The app is built using **Streamlit** and **LangChain Tools and Agents**, enabling users to interact with a chatbot that retrieves precise and relevant information.

 ---